tayler-id/ai-agent/README.md

 - Node.js 20.11.1 (`nvm use` recommended)
 - `node-fetch` installed (already included in package.json)
+- `@lancedb/lancedb` and `apache-arrow` installed for LanceDB integration
 - `git` command-line tool installed and in your system's PATH (for GitHub repository analysis).
-- Internet access for fetching YouTube transcripts, cloning GitHub repositories, and calling the LLM API.
+- Internet access for fetching YouTube transcripts, cloning GitHub repositories, calling the LLM API, and generating embeddings.
 - **API Keys:**
+  - **OpenAI API Key:** Required for embedding pipeline and semantic memory.
   - **DeepSeek API Key:** Required for LLM analysis.
   - **GitHub Personal Access Token (PAT):** Optional, but needed for accessing private repositories or to avoid rate limits on public repositories.
-- These keys can be set as environment variables (`DEEPSEEK_API_KEY`, `GITHUB_PAT`) or in the `config.json` file.
+- These keys can be set as environment variables (`OPENAI_API_KEY`, `DEEPSEEK_API_KEY`, `GITHUB_PAT`) or in the `config.json` file.
 Environment variables will override `config.json` values.

 ## Configuration